coniconon-zz/design_version_control/README.md

-# design_version_control

-Testing a new way to keep track of different versions of UI designs with Git.
+# Testing a new way to keep track of interface designs

 This is possible using Git Large File Storage (Git LFS) to track Photoshop (.psd) and Sketch (.sketch) files.